 In the event of an interruption or cessation of our business, we need to ensure that we can implement our business continuity procedures (for example, we may need to rebuild our IT systems).
 This may involve the processing of your personal data, including a transfer to an alternative service provider.

 How do our partners use your personal data?

-We work with some carefully selected partners who use your personal data to enable us to deliver our services to you, and to meet their own legal and regulatory requirements.
+We use some carefully selected providers who use your personal data to enable us to deliver our services to you, and to meet their own legal and regulatory requirements.
 In particular, we would draw your attention to the following:

-- Stripe acts as our payment processor.
+Stripe Payments UK Limited acts as our payment processor.
 They store payment credentials to allow us to collect your donations and transfer these to your chosen charities.
 Sustainably never has access to your payment information.

-- Sustainably partners with charities, businesses and merchants to make the world a better place.
-We will pass personal data to them as part of our service, but we do not disclose personal contact details to them.
+Sustainably partners with charities, employers and retailers to make the world a better place.
+We only pass non-identifiable aggregated data to them, as part of our service.

 Do we pass personal data to other third parties?

 Except as set out in this Notice, we will not disclose any of your personal data to other parties without your explicit and freely given consent, unless we are legally required to do so by (for example, a court order, for the purposes of prevention of fraud or other crime, or by a competent regulator).

 Transferring your personal data outside of the European Economic Area (“EEA”)

 Some processing of your personal data may be undertaken by nominated processors outside of the EEA.
 In these circumstances, the processing will only be undertaken where it is in accordance with the provisions of the General Data Protection Regulation to ensure an adequate level of protection for your personal data.